Rob Horstman

-Rob Horstman is an Australian politician from the Western Australian National Party.
+Robert Horstman is an Australian politician from the Western Australian National Party.

 Biography

 Horstman was the Deputy President of the Shire of Northampton from 2021 to 2025.
 He was elected to the Western Australian Legislative Council in the 2025 Western Australian state election.
 He was previously a candidate in the 2021 state election.

 Personal life

 Horstman and his wife have three children.
 In 2021, their family home was damaged by Cyclone Seroja.